digime/digime-sdk-nodejs/guides/read.md

-Before data can be read, we should already have a user access token for this user.
+Before data can be read, you must already have a user access token for this user.

-If not, you'll need to [authorize them](./authorize.html) first, and ask them to [onboard any extra services](./onboard.html) to provide the data you're requesting.
+If not, you will need to [authorize them](./authorize.html) first and ask them to [onboard any extra services](./onboard.html) to provide the data you are requesting.

 ## Getting a Read Session